-The City of Syracuse maintains a policy of non-discrimination on the basis of disability.254 It has designated an ADA coordinator to whom complaints can be addressed.255 Similarly, Onondaga County maintains a policy of non-discrimination on the basis of disability.256 The Onondaga County/Syracuse Commission on Human Rights focuses on addressing prejudice and discrimination on the basis of color, creed, sex, age, religion, nationality/national origin, language used for communication, disability, marital status, and sexual orientation.
+Similarly, Onondaga County maintains a policy of non-discrimination on the basis of disability.272 The Onondaga County/Syracuse Commission on Human Rights focuses on addressing prejudice and discrimination on the basis of color, creed, sex, age, religion, nationality/national origin, language used for communication, disability, marital status, and sexual orientation.

 The Human Rights Commission was founded in 1963 as an entity of the City of Syracuse.
 It later became a joint City of Syracuse - Onondaga County entity.
 In 1997 the Onondaga County/Syracuse Human Rights Commission became an entity that was housed in and supported by Onondaga County.
-The City retained the ability to appoint 6 members of the Commission.257 http://www.syracuse.ny.us/uploadedFiles/Departments/Personnel/Disability%20Policy.pdf (accessed 7 February 2021).
+The City retained the ability to appoint 6 members of the Commission.273